Chicken Little (2005 film): Writing

-In September 2001, after the release of The Emperor's New Groove, director Mark Dindal and producer Randy Fullmer developed the idea for Chicken Little, with its title character envisioned as a paranoid female chicken with the voice of Holly Hunter that went to summer camp to reduce her anxiety, as well as repair her relationship with her father.
+In September 2001, after the release of The Emperor's New Groove, director Mark Dindal and producer Randy Fullmer began to work on their next project for Disney, and came up with the idea for Chicken Little, with its title character envisioned as a paranoid female chicken with the voice of Holly Hunter that went to summer camp to reduce her anxiety, as well as repair her relationship with her father.
 At the summer camp, she would uncover a nefarious plot that her camp counselor, who was to be voiced by Penn Jillette, was planning against her hometown.
-“I have two daughters, so I immediately went to a father/daughter story,” Dindal said.
-Dindal would later pitch his idea to Michael Eisner who demanded that Chicken Little be changed into a male because as Dindal recalled, "if you're a boy and you're short, you get picked on."
+"I have two daughters, so I immediately went to a father/daughter story," Dindal said.
+Dindal would later pitch his idea to former Disney Chairman and CEO Michael Eisner who demanded that Chicken Little be changed into a male because as Dindal recalled, "if you're a boy and you're short, you get picked on."
 However, Dindal later clarified that the decision was made, in part, due to market research stating, "I remember being told, 'Girls will go see a movie with a boy protagonist but boys won't see a movie with a girl protagonist, [...]
 That was the wisdom at the time, until Frozen comes out and makes $1 billion."

-Despite initial reluctance, the team made the gender swap.
+Despite initial reluctance, the team eventually agreed and made the gender swap.
+“After we switched it to a boy he seemed much happier with that choice and that direction,” Dindal said.

 In January 2003, Thomas Schumacher resigned as president of Walt Disney Feature Animation and was replaced by David Stainton.
+However, Stainton’s first day at the studio also coincided with a test screening for Eisner.

-Following a test screening, Stainton was unimpressed with the original story and decided it needed a different approach.
+Following the aforementioned test screening, Stainton was unimpressed with the original story and decided it needed a different approach.

+Stainton said: "I was sitting there at the screening room watching it and I thought: 'Oh my God!
+What am I going to do?"'
+"This is the movie that's working?
+I honestly almost started to cry."

 He told Dindal the script had to be revised, and during the next three months, it was rewritten into a tale of a boy trying to save his town from space aliens.
+Dindal also went back to a very early version of the story, which focused on Chicken Little and a group of misfit animals who lived on a farm in the middle of the country.
+On the weekend of the country fair, the prize animals went off to win their ribbons while the reject animals stayed behind.
+“Aliens touched down in that remote area to begin their conquest of earth and she and the other animals thwart that.
+And there was no evidence.
+Since it happened in a remote location, the world would never know.”

-Dindal also combined the science fiction concept with some of the characters from the summer camp story, into a new concept.
+He combined the science fiction concept from this early idea with some of the characters from the summer camp story, into a new concept.